Lab Director: Matthew J. McAllister

 • Methods to mitigate the physiological impact of stressors in high stress occupations (firefighters, military personnel, etc.)

-While research within the MAP lab involves a variety of physical and biochemical analyses, much of the work is centered on oxidative stress.
+While research within the MAP lab involves a variety of physical and biochemical analyses, much of the work is centered on studying biomarkers of stress and oxidative stress.
 Oxidative stress is a condition associated with excessive production of radical species (e.g., free radicals) resulting in damage to various biomolecules such as proteins, DNA, enzymes, and cellular structures.
 Most of the work done within the MAP Lab is focused on investigating methods to increase antioxidant protection against oxidative stress and improve substrate utilization during exercise.
 Since oxidative stress has a strong association with the aging process as well as most chronic diseases, research findings have major implications for a variety of populations in terms of health and performance benefits, especially in high stress occupations (e.g., firefighters, military personnel, etc.).
 The MAP Lab also provides an opportunity for undergraduate and graduate students to learn about metabolic and biochemical assessments that may involve collection of biological samples (i.e., blood, saliva, skeletal muscle) as well as the analysis of stress hormones, markers of oxidative stress and inflammation.

 Image Gallery